 Five years later a holiday to Pulau Tioman changed his life forever.
 “It was my first time snorkeling,” recalls Irshad.
 “I still remember how vivid the colors were.
 I spent five hours in the water, and only came up when I was hungry.
 “I knew then that I never wanted to be far from nature again,” says Irshad, who came back to the city and to the chagrin of his parents, quit his job.

 Since then “I’ve been able to meet so many people, take people out to enjoy nature, done things I never expected to do in life,” says Irshad.
 “I’ve met my heroes,” adds Irshad who met his childhood hero, botanist and writer David Bellamy.

 On a stint at the British Museum of Natural History, Irshad became an understudy to the world authority in butterflies, Professor Bernard D’Abrera.
 “To think that I walked in the same place as people like Charles Darwin and stood at the back of the house of (anthropologist/ naturalist) Alfred Russell Wallace…”

-“What I hope to achieve on my tours is to show to the people that forest is a living community of interactive and interdependent relationships.
+“What I hope to achieve on my tours is to show to the people that the forest is a living community of interactive and interdependent relationships.
 Not unlike our own relationships in our cities in our homes and among our families and friends.
-If we can instill in the hearts of people the wonders of the natural world first hand then we have friends of nature for life.
+If we can instill in the hearts of people the wonders of the natural world firsthand then we have friends of nature for life.
 And when they leave for home I hope to have inspired them to make positive adjustments to help mother nature in any way they can.